 This is a major selling point, as shimmering inks are popular in Japan.
 Glass pens often have problems with both pigmented and shimmering inks, as recently pointed out by venerable glass pen maker Sase in a tweet that caused a lot of stir.

-While I was tempted to buy a Drillog at TIPS, the price put me off at the time.
+While I was tempted to buy a Drillog at TIPS to take a closer look, the price put me off at the time.
 However, I kept following Drillog on Twitter.
 In May, they announced that they would participate in Japan’s Hometown tax program, in which taxpayers redirect residence tax to rural areas in exchange for “gifts”.
 So, I decided to participate, did the paperwork and chose a Drillog as my “gift”.

 Last week, I finally got my Drillog, an orange Classical Spiral with an 0.8mm nib.
 This is one good-looking pen.
 The twisted, faceted barrel looks a bit like a metal version of a Nakaya Decapod Twist.